asikist/word.tagging/README.md

  4. Nvidia GPU with 4+GB RAM and a lot of Cuda cores if you are planning to use large sets and deeplearning4j

 ## Required Knowledge
  1. Very Good knowledge of Java (8)
  2. Average knowledge of Unix or Windows bash
  3. Basic Knowledge of maven and packaging
  4. If you plan to mess around with native code, good knowledge of C, C++ and or Cuda.

 ## Things to Improve
  1. Create Console interaction
  2. Create GUI
  3. Use later version of Deeplearning4j and utilize, especially the Computation Graph
  4. Move JNN or replicate the LSTMs of wling/jnn project inside this project
  5. Create Tokenizers
  6. Search for memory leaks

 ## How to install
  1. Install Maven on your system
  2. Install DeepLearning4j (at time of writing Snapshot-3.9).
  3. Have some training data in the CONLL format.
  4. Have some test data in the CONLL format.
  5. If you want to classify new data just use them in CONLL format
-	6. SVMs work only for windows, If you need them for Unix either wrap Stanford’s SVMFactory Class like I did or contact me.
+ 6. SVMs work only for windows, If you need them for Unix either wrap Stanford’s SVMFactory Class like I did or maybe use another package.

 ## How to use programmatically
  1. Create a new Class with a main
  2. Create a new ExperiementSetup.Builder and build it after setting the appropriate variables for the experiement.
  3. Use the Javadoc

 ## System Inputs
 	1. All the possible Categories, provided in a file, separated with new line (\n).
 Example: